Depth Any Video with Scalable Synthetic Data: Abstract

 \section{Abstract}

 Video depth estimation has long been hindered by the scarcity of consistent and scalable ground truth data, leading to inconsistent and unreliable results.
 In this paper, we introduce \textbf{Depth Any Video}, a model that tackles the challenge through two key innovations.
-First, we develop a scalable synthetic data pipeline, capturing real-time video depth data from diverse synthetic environments, yielding 40,000 video clips of 5-second duration, each with precise depth annotations.
+First, we develop a scalable synthetic data pipeline, capturing real-time video depth data from diverse virtual environments, yielding 40,000 video clips of 5-second duration, each with precise depth annotations.
 Second, we leverage the powerful priors of generative video diffusion models to handle real-world videos effectively, integrating advanced techniques such as rotary position encoding and flow matching to further enhance flexibility and efficiency.
 Unlike previous models, which are limited to fixed-length video sequences, our approach introduces a novel mixed-duration training strategy that handles videos of varying lengths and performs robustly across different frame rates—even on single frames.
 At inference, we propose a depth interpolation method that enables our model to infer high-resolution video depth across sequences of up to 150 frames.
-Our model outperforms all previous generative depth models in terms of spatial accuracy and temporal consistency. \blfootnote{$^*$Equal contribution.} \blfootnote{$^\dag$Corresponding author.}
+Our model outperforms all previous generative depth models in terms of spatial accuracy and temporal consistency.
+The code and model weights are open-sourced. \blfootnote{$^*$Equal Contribution.
+This work was done during his internship at Shanghai AI Laboratory.}